Plymouth Lawn Grubs Control Services

 Understanding Grub Species & Life Cycles in Plymouth's Glacial Till & Rocky New England Soils & Climate Zone 6a

 Plymouth’s turf is affected by several grub species, each with unique life cycles and environmental preferences.
-Common Massachusetts grubs include:
+Common species include:

-• European Chafer (Rhizotrogus majalis): similar appearance, adults May-June, increasingly common
+- European Chafer (Rhizotrogus majalis): similar larvae, adults emerge May-June

-• May/June Beetles (Phyllophaga spp.): 2-3 year cycles, less common Grub development follows a pattern: adults lay eggs June-August, larvae develop through three instars (July-October), overwinter as 2nd/3rd instars below the frost line (36-48 inches), and resume feeding in April-May when soil exceeds 50°F. Plymouth’s glacial till, sandy outwash, and marine clay soils influence grub survival, with drainage and organic matter affecting egg and larval development.
-Irrigation during hot summers and thatch accumulation can increase grub risk.
-For detailed soil data, consult the USDA Web Soil Survey and UMass Extension Turf Program.
+- May/June Beetles (Phyllophaga spp.): 2-3 year life cycles Eggs are laid June-August; larvae develop through three instars, overwintering as 2nd/3rd instars below the frost line (36-48 inches).
+Spring feeding resumes when soil temperatures exceed 50°F. Plymouth’s glacial till, sandy outwash, and marine clay soils influence grub survival, with drainage and organic matter affecting egg and larval development.
+For detailed soil data, consult the USDA Web Soil Survey.

 Professional Grub Identification & Economic Threshold Assessment for Plymouth Properties

-Accurate grub identification and threshold assessment are critical for effective management.
+Accurate grub identification and population assessment are critical for effective management.
 Professionals conduct visual inspections for irregular brown patches and perform pull-tests for loose turf.
-Systematic soil sampling involves 1-foot square excavations to a depth of 3-4 inches, counting and identifying grubs by species using morphological features.
-According to UMass Extension, treatment is warranted at 6-10 grubs per square foot in normal turf, or 3-5 grubs per square foot in low-cut or animal-disturbed areas.
-Japanese beetles are particularly aggressive feeders.
-Differential diagnosis is essential to distinguish grub damage from drought, fungal diseases, fertilizer burn, or salt injury.
-For complex cases, the UMass Extension Plant Diagnostic Lab offers expert analysis.
-Optimal assessment occurs in August-September for current larvae and April-May for overwintering populations, with soil temperature and moisture considered for accuracy.
+Systematic soil sampling involves 1-foot square excavations to a depth of 3-4 inches, counting and identifying grubs by species.
+Economic thresholds, as outlined by UMass Extension, are 6-10 grubs per square foot for standard turf and 3-5 grubs per square foot for low-cut or animal-disturbed areas.
+Differentiating grub damage from drought, fungal diseases, or chemical injury is essential.
+For complex cases, the UMass Extension Plant Diagnostic Lab provides expert analysis.
+Optimal assessment occurs in late summer (August-September) and early spring (April-May), when soil conditions allow accurate sampling.

 Plymouth Conservation Commission Requirements for Grub Control Near Protected Areas

 Grub control near wetlands, vernal pools, and other protected resources in Plymouth is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of resource areas.
-Seasonal restrictions protect wildlife during breeding periods (March-August for birds, March-June for vernal pools).
-Environmental safeguards include groundwater and surface water protection, pollinator-friendly product selection, and erosion control measures such as immediate revegetation and sediment barriers.
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for rare species.
-Advance consultation and documentation with the Conservation Commission are mandatory for treatments near sensitive areas.
+Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of sensitive areas.
+Seasonal restrictions apply during wildlife breeding periods (March-August for birds, March-June for vernal pools).
+Environmental protection measures include groundwater and surface water safeguards, pollinator protection through selective product choice and timing, and erosion control with immediate revegetation.
+Coordination with the Conservation Commission is necessary for treatment plans and documentation.

 Plymouth Conservation Commission